10/10: C.W. Winter & Anders Edström

 The directors of The Works and Days (of Tayoko Shiojiri in the Shiotani Basin), now playing in theaters, share their twelve favorite films from the last ten years, and an introductory note.

 The following list has been made via messages from a hospital bed while partially sedated for a head injury.
 Unintended omissions are probable.
 The present circumstances likely led to the choice of the Montaigne head injury movie over The Algerian War!
 Apologies for the film total; cutting ability is dulled.
-Some body-of-work nod to Tsai, Hong, Loznitsa, and Jude.
+Some body-of-work nod to Tsai, Hong, Loznitsa, Jude, and Kostrov.
 The fluorescents.
 The infernal beeping of the heart monitor.

 “Because the mind, struck with astonishment, still doubts it will return and remains unsure.” — MdM

 In alphabetical order:

 Vitalina Varela (Pedro Costa, 2019)

 Let the Summer Never Come Again (Alexandre Koberidze, 2017)

 All the Cities of the North (Dane Komljen, 2017)

 Love Songs (Jean-Claude Rousseau, 2016)